Permits and regulations for the Inca Trail

 Huayna Picchu & Machu Picchu Mountain

 Huayna Picchu Mountain climb or Machu Picchu Mountain climb are only available in the morning session, 6am to 12pm.
-Huayna Picchu has 2 turns, 7am and 10am entrance.
-Machu Picchu Mountain is at 9am entrance only.
+Huayna Picchu 4 schedules to enter, entrance times are every hour from 7am to 10am.
+Machu Picchu Mountain only has 7am to 8am entrance time.
 Those that have chosen either of these climbs will do their guided tours; either before or after their entrance times as agreed upon by their guides.
 Those that are doing the Huayna Picchu Mountain climb have until 2pm to exit the park and those doing Machu Picchu Mountain have until 3pm to extra the park to give them time to do the climbs and be able to see Machu Picchu.